 Perhaps the most important definition of natural is the ones that your particular consumer follows.
 When you are marketing a cosmetic brand it is much easier to create products that reflect what people already believe than to convince people of what you want them to believe.

-Unfortunately, consumers have been fed a lot of misinformation and they fall prey to fear marketing and scaremongering about chemicals in general.
-When you are trying to formulate natural products be sure to poll your own consumers to see what they consider natural and what they don’t.
+Unfortunately, consumers have been fed a lot of misinformation.
+They often fall prey to fear marketing and scaremongering about chemicals in general.
+When you are trying to formulate natural products be sure to poll your own consumers.
+See what they consider natural and what they don’t.
 This is a crucial activity for any brand focusing on the natural consumer.

 Ultimately, it will be up to you and your company to come up with a standard for what you consider natural.
 While you might rightly consider everything natural (there’s no such thing as supernatural right?) your company, your consumers, and the government might not agree with you.